 The Ice Center houses the local high school hockey teams and youth hockey associations.
 The online calendar lists designated open skate times and adult open hockey times.
 You can even sit in on a team game if you like!
 Both figure skates and hockey skates are available at the Ice Center.

-In Dec the Lakefront outdoor ice rinks and warming house open as soon as it’s cold enough.
-Check it out, or keep an eye out for more rinks to be set up at parks around the lake.
+In December, the Lakefront outdoor ice rinks and warming house open as soon as it’s cold.
+Check it out, or watch for more rinks to be set up at parks around the lake.

 See Related: Things to do in Lake City, Minnesota